pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/adding-a-terraform-cloud-provider.md

 ---
-title: "Adding a Terraform Cloud Provider"
+title: "Adding a Terraform cloud provider"
-linkTitle: "Adding a Terraform Cloud Provider"
+linkTitle: "Adding a Terraform cloud provider"
 weight: 4
 description: >
   This page describes how to add a Terraform cloud provider to enable Terraform applications.